mattparisien/tinyapp/README.md

 ### **express_server.js**:
 * This file serves as an index and requires all routing modules before calling their functions to initiate the server.
-### **server_setup.js
+### **server_setup.js**
-* Contains the setUpServer module, which sets up an express server and requires all dependencies needed for the project, including setting up EJS as the app's view engine.
+* Contains the setUpServer module, which sets up an express server.
+* Requires all dependencies needed for the project.
+* Sets up EJS as the app's view engine.
 ### **urls_routes.js**:
 * Contains all routing to endpoints with a path of /urls.
 ### **user_entries.js**:
 * Contains all routing pertaining to user entry points (register, log in & log out).
+### **helpers.js***
+* Contains various modules serving as helper functions for the project.
+* Helper functions include:
+-generateRandomString(): generates a random short URL.
+-fetchUserByEmail(obj, email): returns the user object from the mock database from the email.
+-fetchPassword(obj, id): returns the user's password from the mock databse given their user id.
+-urlsForUser(obj, cookieID): returns an array of objects containing a list of the user's long URL's and corresponding short URL's.
+-